 |Memory speed||14 Gbps||15.5Gbps||14Gbps||14Gbps||14Gbps||14Gbps||14Gbps|

-Like the RTX 2070 Super and the RTX 2080 Super saw a modest increase in CUDA cores, along with a bump to its boost clock speed by more than 100MHz.
+Like the RTX 2070 Super and RTX 2060 Super before it, the RTX 2080 Super saw a modest increase in CUDA cores, along with a bump to its boost clock speed by more than 100MHz.
 But it also saw a jump in its memory speed, which helped push its overall bandwidth close to 500GBps.
-All of that does come at the cost of thermals and power draw though, with the RTX 2080 Super now rated at the same 250w as the .before it,
+All of that does come at the cost of thermals and power draw though, with the RTX 2080 Super now rated at the same 250w as the 2080 Ti.

 The 2070 Super still falls behind the stock 2080, although its improved boost clock and CUDA core count over the stock 2070 helps narrow that gap considerably.